influxdata/docs-v2/content/influxdb/cloud/reference/internals/ttbr.md

 ## How write requests work in the InfluxDB Cloud API

-Whenever you send a write request to the `/api/v2/write` endpoint, the following occurs:
+Whenever you send a write request to the `/api/v2/write` endpoint, the following actions occur:

-- Validates the request and queues the write.
+1. API validates the request and queues the write.
-- If the write is queued, responds with an HTTP 204 status code.
+2. If the write is queued, API responds with an HTTP 204 status code.
-- Handles the write asynchronously and reaches eventual consistency.
+3. API handles the write asynchronously and reaches eventual consistency.

 _For more information, see [`/api/v2/write` documentation](/influxdb/cloud/api/#operation/PostWrite)._